-Ty Dillon embarks on his fourth season of competition in the 2017 NASCAR XFINITY Series driving the No. 3 Bass Pro Shops/Rheem/Red Kap Chevrolet Camaro with first-year crew chief Matt Swiderski.
-Dillon will race full time in the Monster Energy NASCAR Cup Series in 2017 driving the No. 13 GEICO Chevrolet SS for Germain Racing and will compete for Sunoco Rookie of the Year honors.
+Ty Dillon embarks on his seventh season of competition in the NASCAR XFINITY Series, driving the No. 3 Bass Pro Shops/Red Kap Chevrolet Camaro in a part-time role.
+Dillon will also race full time in the Monster Energy NASCAR Cup Series in 2018 driving the No. 13 GEICO Chevrolet SS for Germain Racing.

-Dillon competed in the XFINITY Series during the 2016 season and qualified for the inaugural Chase.
+Dillon qualified for the inaugural XFINITY Series Chase in 2016, his final full season in the series.
 Dillon ultimately finished fifth in the driver point standings with nine top-five and 17 top-10 finishes.
 He also made 11 Cup Series starts for three different teams (Circle Sport/Leavine Family Racing, Stewart-Haas Racing and Tommy Baldwin Racing) as a part-time driver or relief driver.
 Dillon’s best finish came at Talladega Superspeedway in April when he relieved Tony Stewart and finished sixth in the No. 14 Bass Pro Shops Chevrolet SS.

 Growing up in a racing family, Dillon began turning laps at the age of 13 driving for the family owned and operated Team Dillon Racing, which is based on the campus of RCR.
 He traveled the East Coast racing Dirt Late Models, Super Late Models, Modified and US Legends cars.